xgrau/xgrau.github.io/_posts/2020-11-16-poema-italia-La-font-del-mirall.md

 ```
 Were this poem you are reading
 to be translated into Italian,
-it'd then be nothing but
-	an Italian poem
+it'd be nothing but an Italian poem
-that you'd be reading.
+you'd be reading.
 ```